flathub/flathub/README.md

 Using the flathub repository
 ----------------------------

-To install applications that are hosted on flathub, use the following:
+To install applications that are hosted on Flathub, use the following:
 ```
 flatpak remote-add flathub http://flathub.org/repo/flathub.flatpakrepo
 flatpak --user install flathub org.gnome.Recipes